dessa-oss/atlas/api_docs/sources/mnist_example.md

 # 4.b Validate the model
 validation = eval_model(trained_model, X_test, Y_test)
 ```
-Now that we've created five stages, the last thing is to let Foundations which one to execute.
-Since we want to run the whole pipeline, we call `.run()` to the **last** stage in the pipeline.
+Now that we've created five stages, the last thing is to let Foundations know which one to execute.
+When stages are created, Foundations tracks them with a directed acyclic graph (DAG) of the different defined stages.
+This allows stages to be run independently of each other for debugging or testing.
+In addition, all input and output stages prior to the executed stage in the DAG are automatically run as well so that the expected result can be properly captured.

+Since we want to run the whole workflow, we call `.run()` on the **last** stage in this model (which is validation).
 This signals to Foundations that essentially we want to run the final stage, as well as every previous stage which has inputs to the final one.

 ```python
 validation.run()